- Achieving Sustainable Site Design through Low Impact Development Practices

 A standard is a set of guidelines and criteria against which a product can be judged.
 Common standards related to building practices are created through consensus processes by organizations such as ANSI, ASTM, or ASHRAE.
 Supporting the governance of standards and certifications is the International Standards Organization (ISO), which defines and develops worldwide standards that frequently become law or form the basis of industry norms.
 ISO defines a standard as: "a document, established by consensus, approved by a recognized body that provides for common and repeated use as rules, guidelines, or characteristics for activities or their results."

 Requirements found in standards may either be prescriptive (identifying methods of achievement) or performance based (stating expectations of end results).
 Consensus based standards, those developed through a formal, voluntary consensus process that is exemplified by an open and due process have immediate buy-in, government support, and international influence.
-According to the National Technology Transfer and Advancement Act of 1995 (NTTAA) federal agencies are required by law to adopt existing private-sector voluntary consensus standards instead of creating proprietary, non-consensus standards.
+According to the National Technology Transfer and Advancement Act (NTTAA) federal agencies are required by law to adopt existing private-sector voluntary consensus standards instead of creating proprietary, non-consensus standards.
 Standards frequently serve as incentives for improved performance.
 Many of the green product standards available today are proprietary or regulatory standards that have been developed outside of the formal ANSI and ISO consensus process.
 These types of standards may be more or less stringent than consensus standards and can include some level of transparency and public comment.
 However, many of these types of standards are trusted because they are associated with a group that has strong environmental credentials.

 The ANSI/ASHRAE/USGBC/IES Standard 189.1, Standard for the Design of High Performance Green Buildings except Low-Rise Residential Buildings provides minimum requirements for site, design, construction and operations in mandatory, code-enforceable language.
 This standard is comprehensive and includes chapters for site, water, energy efficiency, indoor environmental quality, and materials.
 The International Green Construction Code (IgCC) is intended to be used as a jurisdictional and municipal building code for new construction and major renovations.
 The IGCC is a comprehensive code document setting standards for energy conservation, water efficiency, and commissioning, and also includes enforcement procedures and guidelines for existing building renovations.
 Expected delivery of the IgCC is early 2012.
 For a detailed description on these and many other building codes and standards that address sustainability goals and requirements, see the Relevant Codes and Standards section below and Energy Codes and Standards.